Beast Tamer: Characters

 The main antagonist in half of the series.
 Arios is the Hero chosen by the king to slay the Demon Lord and defeat his army.
 As a descendant of the original Hero, Arios possesses a skill called "Limit Break" which means his growth potential as a warrior is limitless.
 However, after being defeated by Rein, who became much stronger since he was expelled from his party, Arios becomes extremely jealous of him, to the point of making plans to ensure his downfall.
 When Arios' true colors are exposed by the royalty, his title is revoked by the king.
 In response, Arios betrays and kills the other members of his party and joins forces with the demons instead to continue with his plans of revenge.
+Having realized his former friend became irredemable, Rein kills him afterwards.